BellowingMeadows/BellowingMeadows/README.md

 ![About wireframe take 2](assets/images/about2.png)

+* While creating the gallery page, it became clear that photos could not be enjoyed to the fullest when lining two to a row on mobile devices. **This was rectified by amending the grid system to have one photo take up the full width of the viewport on mobile devices.**

 ### **Surface plane**

 Little Paradise has never had an online presence or brand before the creation of this website, so deciding what kind of aesthetic to employ was not dictated by any pre-existing brand requirements or colour schemes.
 This provided a challenge, but also a great level of creative freedom to work with.